mikecole/mikecole.github.io/_posts/2014-02-16-protect-yourself-online.markdown

 recommendation of expert Troy Hunt, I use <a href="https://agilebits.com/onepassword" target="_blank">1Password</a>.
 It was a little tough swallowing the fact that I was going to have to drop some hard earned cash on it, but it has several great features, was highly recommended, and has mobile apps.
-The Windows version is a little rough at the moment but a new version is going to be release soon.
+The Windows version is a little rough at the moment but a new version is going to be released soon.
 I was told that if I bought now that I would obtain the new version when it was released, but I would urge you to contact their support and get the same assurance personally.
 I'm not going to go into the features and how I use it as their <a href="http://help.agilebits.com/1Password_Windows/index.html" target="_blank">documentation</a>
 is superb.
 Try their 30 day trial; you won't want to stop using it.